abhishek-kumar-code/Redfish_Public/Specification.md

 * Services may return a representation of the resource after any server-side transformations in the body of the response.
 * If a property in the request can never be updated, such as when a property is read only, a status code of [200](#status-200) shall be returned along with a representation of the resource containing an [annotation](#extended-information) specifying the non-updatable property.
 In this success case, other properties may be updated in the resource.
 * Services should return status code [405](#status-405) if the client specifies a PATCH request against a collection.
-* The PATCH operation should be idempotent in the absence of outside changes to the resource provided it is used with ETags to prevent subsequent PATCH attempts.
-Note that the ETAG value should change as the result of this operation.
+* The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match.

 OData markup ([resource identifiers](#resource-identifier-property), [type](#type-property), [etag](#etag-property) and [links](#links-property)) are ignored on Update.